-- questions to measure customer satisfaction: - o how satisfied are you with the new network setup? - o how would you rate the ease of use when accessing resources? - o following the upgrade, how easy do you find your computer to use? - o are you able to access the files and folders you need with the updated system? - o how efficient is the performance of your updated computer? - what software (if any) would you like to see included in future updates? - o how efficient was the upgrade process for you? - questions to measure system performance: - o how would you rate the usability of your computer? - are you able to connect to all resources you require? - o how would you rate the compatibility of your software?
+- questions to measure customer satisfaction: - o how satisfied are you with the new network setup? - o how would you rate the ease of use when accessing resources? - questions to measure network performance: - o how would you rate the speed of the network? - are you able to connect to all resources you require? - o how would you rate the stability of the VPN connection? - o how often do you find yourself disconnected from the network now as a remote user?